-Harris County Municipal Utility District No. 569 (the District), was created by House Bill No. 2671 (the Bill) of the 86th Session of the Texas Legislature of the State of Texas, effective June 10, 2019, in accordance with the provisions of Article III, Section 52, and Article XVI, Section 59, of the Texas Constitution.
-The District operates in accordance with Chapters 49 and 54 of the Texas Water Code and Article XVI, Section 59 of the Constitution of the State of Texas and is subject to the continuing supervision of the Texas Commission on Environmental Quality (the Commission).
-The principal functions of the District are to finance, construct, own and operate waterworks, wastewater, drainage, park, road and other facilities and to provide such facilities and services to the customers of the District.
+Montgomery County Municipal Utility District No. 183 (the District), was created by Senate Bill No. 2197 of the 87th Legislature of the State of Texas, regular session, effective May 24, 2021, in accordance with Article XVI, Section 59, of the Texas Constitution and now codified at Chapter 7910A of the Texas Special District Local Laws Code.
+The District operates in accordance with Chapters 49 and 54 of the Texas Water Code is subject to the continuing supervision of the Texas Commission on Environmental Quality (the Commission).
+The principal functions of the District are to finance and construct waterworks, wastewater, drainage, park, road and other facilities and to provide such facilities and services to the customers of the District.
+All services are provided by the City of Conroe (the City).